top of page

 Buck’s mocking tone reveals his disdain for religious piety, which he flaunts regardless of his audience.
 He later explains to Haines that the lives of “the islanders” revolve around religion.
 But what are Buck’s intentions with this comment?

-By calling the Irish “islanders,” Mulligan distances himself from his (possible) countrymen.
-His reference to the “collector of prepuces” is an audacious jab at religious practices, specifically alluding to circumcision in Jewish tradition and its ties to the Old Testament covenant.
+By calling the Irish “islanders,” Mulligan distances himself from his countrymen.
+His reference to the “collector of prepuces” is an audacious jab at religious practices, specifically alluding to circumcision, which is a Jewish tradition and its ties to the Old Testament covenant.
 Mulligan’s irreverent humor critiques both religion and the state of Ireland, highlighting a tension between cultural identity, colonial influence, and modern skepticism.

 The scene then shifts to Stephen’s inner dialogue, marked by the stream-of-consciousness style that defines Joyce’s narrative.
 We see Stephen observing the milk woman: